Jorge-Salmon/Ag-nanoparticles-DFT/README.md

 # Result

-As shown in the Figure below, the predicted values of Formation energy are in close agreement with the true values.
+As shown in the Figure below, the predicted values of Formation energy are in close agreement with the true values calculated with DFT.

 ![Predicted and true values of Formation energy.](pred.png)